shantand/Log-Monitor/README.md

 ## Log-Monitor
 This is the repository created to host the opensearch single node cluster on the local system.
 This uses docker desktop for building opensearch and dashboard container.
+Below are the steps to demonstrate end-to-end log monitoring enabled by opensearch

 # Prerequisite